-An emerging subset of social engineering attacks, clone phishing means resending a near-identical email to a user and replacing a valid link or attachment with a malicious one, according to the clone phishing definition by Greg Sisson, CISO of the US Department of Energy.
+An emerging subset of social engineering attacks, clone phishing means resending a legitimate email to a user and replacing a valid link or attachment with a malicious one, offers a clone phishing definition Greg Sisson, CISO of the US Department of Energy.
 What makes the signs of clone phishing messages notoriously difficult to spot is that most users aren’t looking for them at all.
-Why would they?
-“Trust is an important part of any relationship, and once it has been established, you can generally ignore any kind of vetting you have to do for the person.
+“Trust is an important part of any relationship and once it has been established, you can generally ignore any kind of vetting you have to do for the person.
 When you trust someone, responding back to an email or message without thinking twice is second nature,” points out information security expert Greg Belding.

 This is exactly what clone phishers are betting on.
 These types of email scams prey on two major employee vulnerabilities: their willingness to respond to messages from people they know and trust and to comply with their request to keep workflows moving.

 Once the attackers have successfully created a replica of a legitimate email, they will make sure to send it from a spoofed email address that strongly resembles the original one.
 All the links and attachments will have been swapped out for malware at this point, too.
-Often, scammers also add an explanation for good measure, citing an update or technical issue as the reason for the resend.
-Users who fall for the scam are either taken to a malicious website where they’re asked to submit sensitive information, or they download malware to their computers that allows the attackers to steal it.
+More often than not, scammers also add an explanation for good measure, citing an update or technical issue as the reason for the resend.
+Users who fall for the scam are either taken to a malicious website where they’re asked to submit sensitive information or they download malware to their computers that allows the attackers to steal it.

 Clone phishing vs. spear phishing: what’s the difference between the two types of phishing?

-A false sense of security: clone phishing examples in action
+A false sense of security: clone phishing in action

 What could be a better example of a potentially damaging phishing attack than the ones we launch at our own employees?
 Let us explain: at Tresorit, we perform a phishing email drill each quarter by simulating phishing attacks of all types, from the obvious to the “this is probably real” variety.